aws-amplify/amplify-js/docs/media/quick_start.md

     <li class="tab-link ionic" data-tab="ionic">Ionic</li>
 </ul>

-If you have an existing application you can skip ahead, [Step 3.
-Install AWS Amplify](#step-3-install-aws-amplify).
+If you'd like to use an existing app, skip ahead to [Step 2.
+Install AWS Amplify](#step-2-install-aws-amplify).

 <div id="purejs" class="tab-content current">

-For this example we will create a new plain JavaScript <a href="https://babeljs.io/docs/en/learn/" target="_blank">ES2015</a> app that uses webpack.
-Create a new project directory called `amplify-js-app`.
+Create a new ‘plain’ JavaScript <a href="https://babeljs.io/docs/en/learn/" target="_blank">ES2015</a> app with webpack.
+With the following commands, create the directory (`amplify-js-app`) and files for the app.

-Change directories to your new project and run:

 ```
-$ mkdir amplify-js-app amplify-js-app/src
-$ cd amplify-js-app
+$ mkdir -p amplify-js-app/src && cd amplify-js-app
 $ touch package.json index.html webpack.config.js src/app.js
 ```

-Your project directory structure should now be:
+The app directory structure should be:

 ```
 - amplify-js-app